 |Northern versus Southern economics|

-Only one Legislative exam can be taken independently during finals weeks per the Registrar's Office.
-These exams will be scheduled individually between the hours of 9:00am-4:00pm, Monday-Thursday.
+Only one legislative exam can be taken independently during finals week.
+These exams can be scheduled by calling the Testing Center at 678-466-4495.

 You must bring a photo ID.